mimomaina/JobMatching_SalaryEstimation_Model/README.md

 Users will input:

-Country & City (for localized salary estimates)
+  1.Country & City (for localized salary estimates)

-Experience Level (Entry, Mid, Senior)
+  2.Experience Level (Entry, Mid, Senior)

-Qualifications (Diploma, Bachelor's, Master's, etc.)
+  3.Qualifications (Diploma, Bachelor's, Master's, etc.)

-Skills (Python, SQL, Cloud, etc.)
+  4.Skills (Python, SQL, Cloud, etc.)

 The model will then output:

-The best-matching job title
+  1.The best-matching job title

-The predicted salary range
+  2.The predicted salary range

-The automation risk associated with the role
+  3.The automation risk associated with the role

 Dataset